alexcheng1982/docker-magento/README.md

-# Docker image for Magento
+# Docker image for Magento 1.x

-This repo creates a Docker image for [Magento](http://magento.com/).
+This repo creates a Docker image for [Magento 1.x](http://magento.com/).

+#### Please note

+> The primary goal of this repo is to create Docker images for Magento 1.x development and testing, especially for extensions and themes development.
+It lacks essential support for production deployment, e.g. Varnish and Redis.
+Use this wisely for production deployment.

+> This repo is only for Magento 1.x.
+If you are looking for Magento 2.x, check out [alexcheng1982/docker-magento2](https://github.com/alexcheng1982/docker-magento2).

 ## Magento versions